LukasZahradnik/PyNeuraLogic/docs/visualization.rst

 Model Rendering
 ***************

-All that is needed to visualize the model - the template with current weights' values is to call the :code:`draw_model` function.
+All that is needed to visualize the model - the template with current weights' values is to call the :code:`draw` method.

 .. code-block:: Python

-    from neuralogic.utils.visualize import draw_model
     from neuralogic.utils.data import XOR_Vectorized
     from neuralogic.core import Settings, Backend